Chris Robinson (writer): Essays and columns

 From 2000 to 2016, Robinson wrote the "Animation Pimp" column for Animation World Magazine.
-Partially influenced by gonzo journalism and Beat Generation writers, Pimp columns often fused philosophy, history, comedy and memoir in discussing various facets of animation.
+Partially influenced by Nick Tosches, Richard Meltzer, gonzo journalism, Robert Pollard, and Beat Generation writers, Pimp columns often fused philosophy, history, comedy, and memoir in discussing various facets of animation.
 A selection of columns were later compiled into a book illustrated by German artist and animator, Andreas Hykade.
 In 2016, Robinson renamed the column, Cheer and Loathing in Animation.